hknio/wasmcov/docs/blockchains/NEAR.md

 ## 2. Set Up Custom NEAR Sandbox Local Network

 Before running tests with coverage, you need to set up a custom NEAR Protocol sandbox with modified parameters to allow for higher gas limits.
-Use the following commands:
+Use the following commands.
+You can find the `neard` binary [in this repo](../../bin/).

 Initialize the sandbox: